Linaro/Connect/_posts/sfo15/2015-09-22-sfo15-211-uefi-on-arm-dealing-with-legacy-moving-on.markdown

   UEFI on ARM.pdf
 amazon_s3_video_url: https://s3.amazonaws.com/connect.linaro.org/sfo15/Videos/09-22-Tuesday/SFO15-211
   UEFI on ARM.mp4
-author: kyle.kirkby
+author: connect
+categories:
+- sfo15
 comments: false
-date: 2015-09-22 00:00:00+00:00
+date: 2015-09-22 00:00:00
-excerpt: This session will go through the problems caused by decisions made in the early days of UEFI on ARM, how they are still hurting us - in expanding our validation as well as by providing poor examples for porters to new platforms.
+excerpt: "This session will go through the problems caused by decisions made in the early days of UEFI on ARM, how they are still hurting us - in expanding our validation as well as by providing poor examples for porters to new platforms.
 But also about projects underway to resolve this legacy once and for all.
-We will also cover changes to Linaro’s platform infrastructure, as well as our increasing involvement with EDK2 maintainership.
+We will also cover changes to Linaro\u2019s platform infrastructure, as well as our increasing involvement with EDK2 maintainership."
+image:
+  featured: true
+  name: SFO15-211-UEFIonARM-Dealingwithlegacy&movingon.jpg
+  path: /assets/images/featured-images/SFO15-211-UEFIonARM-Dealingwithlegacy&movingon.jpg
 layout: post
 link: http://connect.linaro.org/resource/sfo15/sfo15-211-uefi-on-arm-dealing-with-legacy-moving-on/
+post_format:
+- Video
 session_id: None
 session_track: Enterprise Server
 slideshare_presentation_url: http://www.slideshare.net/linaroorg/sfo15211-uefi-on-arm-dealing-with-legacy-moving-on
 slug: sfo15-211-uefi-on-arm-dealing-with-legacy-moving-on
 speakers: Leif Lindholm
+tags:
+- Enterprise Server
+- Linux
 title: 'SFO15-211: UEFI on ARM - Dealing with legacy & moving on'
 video_length: '49:15'
 video_thumbnail: None
 wordpress_id: 2830
 youtube_video_url: https://www.youtube.com/watch?v=nTN3dFxmUpc
-categories:
-- sfo15
-post_format:
-- Video
-tags:
-- Enterprise Server
-- Linux
 ---

 SFO15-211: UEFI on ARM - Dealing with legacy & moving on